Italy's 5-Star is growing threat to F-35 purchase

 The 5-Star Movement does not have enough votes in parliament to shoot down the jet purchases on its own, but political momentum against the Joint Strike Fighter is building.

-The Left Ecology Liberty (SEL) party has already presented a motion to parliament against the fighter-jet purchase, and the Democratic Party (PD) has said it is in favor of further reductions.
+The Left Ecology Liberty (SEL) party has already presented a motion to parliament against the fighter-jet purchase, and the Democratic Party (PD) has said it is in favour of further reductions.

 “Even in Washington they know the F-35 is a fighter that cannot fight, but in Italy we’re still trying to buy it,” Nichi Vendola, head of SEL, told Reuters, referring to the technical problems that have dogged the jet.

-Vendola said the money saved should be used to improve schools, the nation’s aqueducts and to increasing public day-care programs for children.
+Vendola said the money saved should be used to improve schools, the nation’s aqueducts and to increasing public day-care programmes for children.

 The PD has already said the F-35 purchases should be “rethought,” Lapo Pistelli, the party’s top foreign affairs advisor, told Reuters.
 “But this is a decision that must be taken by a government with full powers.”